The Child’s Best Interests

 Legal Requirements for Filing for Joint Custody in Florida

-Joint custody in Florida is awarded on two levels: legal custody and physical custody.
+Joint custody in Florida is awarded on two levels: legal and physical.
 These are officially known as parental responsibility and parenting time, respectively.
-The court presumes equal parental responsibility is in the best interest of the child, but not necessarily equal parenting time.
+The court presumes equal parental responsibility is in the child’s best interest, but not necessarily equal parenting time.
 As a result, it is possible to receive limited visitation while obtaining equal legal custody.

 A custody arrangement stemming from the parents’ agreement is considered superior because courts view them as more effective in serving the child’s best interests.
 As a result, the court may order formal or informal dispute resolution services to facilitate a parental agreement.